Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 2. At least two times [1]: I answered a call and the phone continued to vibrate and then the whole system crashed (rebooted).
 3. At least once it has just rebooted suddently.
 And once I left it on charge and when I came back it was completely turned off.
 [1]
 4. At least twice, modem was dead on wake from suspend, although it could have occured earlier of course.
 [1]
+5. _(Signal-Desktop)_ Sometimes when opening keyboard or writing fast (?) the keyboard, top bar and lower bar (i.e. phone UI) keeps crashing and restarting while Signal is up.
+Fix by lowering keyboard and switching windows, then back to Signal?
 [1] - To be clear, this was 2022-11, rev 1.2. (pinephone-modem-sdk and ADSP 01.003.01.003)